Model-Compression/Lossless_Compression/README.md

 This repository contains code for the paper "*Lossless Compression of Deep Neural Networks: A High-dimensional Neural Tangent Kernel Approach*" submitted to NeurIPS 2022.

+##
 ## About the code

+We packed the code into three different folders--compression, spectral_characteristics, utils:
+-compression
+ -we perform compression on two Dataset: MNIST, CIFAR10;
+-spectral_characteristics
+-utils

 - *baselines.py* contains code for baseline transfer learning methods, including TCA[^1], JDA[^2], and CORAL[^3].
 - *DaNN.py* contains code for DaNN[^4].